 - Submit required forms through GradPath.
 Comprehensive Exam cannot be scheduled until forms have been submitted.

-- Successfully pass Comprehensive Exam in 4th or 5th year of graduate school.
+- Successfully pass Comprehensive Exam by the end of your 3rd year of graduate school.
 No later.

 - Maximum time allowed to complete PhD after Comprehensive Exam is 5 years.